The Chefs: Graduate

-The West Midlands label, Graduate, best known for UB40, loved "24 Hours", and signed the Chefs to their label, rereleasing the single, with "Thrush" as the B side.
-There were plans to record an album, but these never progressed beyond the demo stage.
-Interviewed in 2013, McCallum recalled, 'There is a version of it but it's very drum-heavy as the drummer got into tribal drums after hearing Adam and the Ants.
+The West Midlands label, Graduate, best known for UB40, loved "24 Hours", and signed the Chefs to their label, re-releasing the single, with "Thrush" as the B side.
+There were plans to make an album, and the Chefs recorded nine songs at Alvic Studios in West Kensington, in a session produced by Mike Robinson and Richard Preston.
+Interviewed in 2013, McCallum described the recordings as "very drum-heavy as the drummer got into tribal drums after hearing Adam and the Ants.
 I did love Adam and the Ants' sound but I didn't want to be them.
 I think that might be why The Chefs split up; I'd always thought we thrived on being original but the others seemed to want to fit into pop fashion.'
 The Chefs also resisted Graduate's attempts to mould them.
 In 2012, McCallum told Everett True, 'They tried to get me to wear make-up and girly clothes, but I was a total tomboy and would have felt like a drag queen.'